meilinli123/eco395m-FinalProject/README.md

 - Access a dashboard displaying regression analysis of price vs. mileage for the top 10 makes.

 ## Limitations

-In the course of our project, we have encountered a series of limitations that have impacted the breadth and depth of our analysis.
-The scraping process we utilized was less efficient than we had hoped, and complications with our code led to unforeseen data loss.
-This issue not only slowed our progress but also restricted the amount of data we could analyze.
-Moreover, our ability to forecast prices was compromised by the lack of comprehensive vehicle information on the website, limiting the scope of our predictions.
+In the course of our project, we have encountered a series of limitations that have impacted the breadth and depth of our analysis:

+- **Efficiency and Data Loss**: The scraping process was less efficient than anticipated, and complications with our code led to unforeseen data loss.
+This not only slowed our progress but also restricted the amount of data available for analysis.

-Further limitations of our analysis include:
+- **Incomplete Vehicle Information**: The lack of comprehensive vehicle information on the website compromised our ability to forecast prices accurately, limiting the scope of our predictions.

-Representativeness: The data available on Cars.com may not be fully representative of the entire automotive market.
-The platform's user demographics and the types of vehicles listed might skew your findings towards certain segments.
+- **Representativeness**: Data from Cars.com may not fully reflect the entire automotive market due to the platform's user demographics and the types of vehicles listed.

-Temporal Factors: As the automotive market is dynamic, the data you scrape might quickly become outdated.
-Changes in prices, models, or other features might occur after your data collection, potentially
+- **Temporal Factors**: The dynamic nature of the automotive market means that the data might quickly become outdated after collection.

-Findings & Results
+## Findings & Results

-In this section, we present the comprehensive findings and results derived from the thorough analysis of the scraped car data from Cars.com.
+Our comprehensive findings and results are derived from an in-depth analysis of the scraped car data from Cars.com:

-We use streamlit to generate a Web with the following functions:
+- **Interactive Web Interface**: We utilize Streamlit to generate a web application that provides:

-Some Rankings include
+  - **Rankings**:
-	Top 5 most popular branches
+    - Top 5 most popular brands
-	Top 5 most expensive branches
+    - Top 5 most expensive brands
-Top 5 cheapest branches
+    - Top 5 cheapest brands

-to help customer to have a general understanding of the market, making it less Price vs mileage regression model for the top 10 popular branches.
-We want to explore how the mileage of a vehicle impacts its price, which make(brand) has higher discount rate
+  These rankings help customers gain a general understanding of the market.

+- **Price vs. Mileage Regression**: We developed a regression model for the top 10 popular brands to explore how mileage impacts vehicle price and which brands offer a higher discount rate.

 ## Analysis Extension

+Our analysis could be enriched further by considering the following aspects:

-Environmental Impact Assessment: We could explore the environmental impact of certain car models by analyzing factors like fuel efficiency and emissions data.
-Provide insights into the ecological footprint of popular vehicles.
+- **Environmental Impact Assessment**: Analyzing factors like fuel efficiency and emissions data to provide insights into the ecological footprint of popular vehicles.

-Competitor Analysis: The analysis can be extended to include data from competing platforms, comparing the pricing, popularity, and features of cars listed on multiple websites.
+- **Competitor Analysis**: Extending the analysis to include data from competing platforms to compare pricing, popularity, and features.

-Seasonal Trends: We could investigate whether there are seasonal trends in car pricing or demand and provide recommendations for buyers based on optimal times to purchase.
+- **Seasonal Trends**: Investigating potential seasonal trends in car pricing or demand, and offering recommendations for optimal buying times.

-Repoducability
-Programs Used:
+## Reproducibility

+**Programs Used**:
-Python IDLE (Pycharm, Visual Studios)
+- Python IDEs: PyCharm, Visual Studio Code
-SQL Database (Postgres)
-StreamLit
+- SQL Database: PostgreSQL
+- Data Visualization and Interaction: Streamlit

 ## Steps to Rerun the Analysis